HardikJ/spacex-demo/README.md

 2. **Browser Support**: Modern browsers with ES6+ support and localStorage
 3. **Network**: Stable internet connection for API calls and data fetching
 4. **Performance**: Client-side filtering provides acceptable performance for the dataset size
-5. **User Experience**: Infinite scroll is preferred over traditional pagination for this use case

 ---